tommyod/KDEpy/docs/source/bandwidth.rst

    \widehat{f}(x) = \sum_{i=1}^{N} w_i K \left( \left \| x - x_i \right \|_p \right)

 To extend the equation above we divide by a scaling factor :math:`h` called the *bandwidth*.
-When diving with :math:`h`, every dimension :math:`d` is stretched, so we must re-scale with :math:`h^d` to ensure that :math:`\int \widehat{f}(x) \, dx` evaluates to unity.
+When dividing with :math:`h`, every dimension :math:`d` is stretched, so we must re-scale with :math:`h^d` to ensure that :math:`\int \widehat{f}(x) \, dx` evaluates to unity.